 - Steak Night Board - with slices of tender beef, some hard cheese, and a little horseradish sauce.
 We make these for just us two and sometimes for a crowd, served with crostini, bruschetta, and all our favorite flavors.

 Plan Ahead.
-Do all the shopping in the weeks before Thanksgiving.
+Do all the shopping in advance.
 Many of the ingredients can be purchased weeks in advance and stored unopened in the refrigerator.
 Freshly sliced deli meats can be bought ahead of time and stored in airtight containers in the freezer.

 Prep Ahead.
 Slice the hard cheeses and gather the ingredients you are going to use a couple of days ahead of time.
 Put things in bowls covered in plastic wrap and ziploc bags.
 Try to keep flavors separated so that the flavor isn't altered by the smell of another ingredient.